 Where can you find living history museums?
-Use the resources in the box on page 61 to look for events or sites by location.
-Also, pay a visit to the state historical society or natural resources department in your state or your ancestor’s state; those organizations usually manage state historical sites.
+Pay a visit to the state historical society or natural resources department in your state or your ancestor’s state; those organizations usually manage state historical sites.
 To find family-heritage-related sites, run a Google search on living history and an ethnicity, event, era or place—such as Civil War, German or pioneer.
 Heritage-focused historical and genealogical societies, such as the Swedish-American Historical Society and Shaker Historical Society also can point you to places worth visiting.

 2. Find out what there is to do.

 Once you have a short list of sites, research activities each one offers for those that appeal to your family.
 When the activities are scheduled and what they might cost will help you select your final destination.

 Historical re-enactments might occur regularly in the form of a costumed gardener tending heritage tomatoes, a blacksmith forging a horseshoe or “Thomas Jefferson” delivering a famous speech.

 Sites typically also stage special events such as plays, military battles (particularly during anniversary commemorations) or court trials.
 Conner Prairie Living History Park in Fishers, Ind., for example, has an annual Follow the North Star program in which participants take on the role of fugitive slaves.
 Museums might even hold classes in historical skills, such as the Stuhr Museum of the Prairie Pioneer’s tinsmithing workshops in Grand Island, Neb.